“Art-Deco delight in St Kilda’s hip bay area: an award-winning restaurant, an incredible spa and live music await”

 There are 39 rooms, all different in shape and minimalist in backdrop, with whitewashed walls and wooden floors.
 Flair and personality are added by bright, retro-patterned rugs, quirky cushions and rattan lamps.
 There are Ren products in the bathrooms and big wardrobes - always a winner.

 Superior Rooms are spacious, bright and airy with balconies and far-reaching views.
 Deluxe and Boutique Rooms are the smallest but are subsequently great value, and still have the sleek design of their bigger siblings.
-Double Deluxe rooms have 2 double beds, for 4 up to 4 guests.

 - Air conditioning